-I wrote a draft outline on bottlenecks to more impactful crowd forecasting that I decided to share in its current form rather than clean up into a post.
+I wrote a draft outline on bottlenecks to more impactful crowd forecasting that I decided to share in its current form rather than clean up into a post [edited to add: I ended up revising into a post here].

 I really enjoyed your outline, thank you!
 I have a few questions/notes: